sehlen-bsi/botan-docs/docs/audit_report/src/02_security_issues.rst

 of alternative names and name constraints, optimizes the processing runtime, and implements early abortion for invalid certificate chains.

-If an application in a previous directly or indirectly calls the method ``Name_Constraints::validate`` with an untrusted certificate chain, it becomes vulnerable.
+If an application in a previous version directly or indirectly calls the method ``Name_Constraints::validate`` with an untrusted certificate chain, it becomes vulnerable.
 Important Botan functions that call this method are: